stratisproject/Documentation/source/Sidechains/making-deposits-and-withdrawals.rst

 Making deposits and withdrawals to and from the sidechain
 ###########################################################

 This chapter details the practical steps a sidechain funder must take to make deposits and withdrawals to and from a sidechain.
-To begin with, you must have a sidechain-enabled version of the Stratis Core wallet running and an APEX Core wallet running.
+To begin with, you must have a sidechain-enabled version of the Stratis Core wallet running and an Apex Core wallet running.

 Turning on cross-chain functionality
 ====================================